 Cathay Dragon flies a number of planes.
 Cathay Dragon’s Airbus A330 has 8 First class seats in 2 rows, and 42 business class seats in 7 rows.
 There is a total of 230 economy class seats on the A330.
 The Business Class is spread into 2 cabins, with 4 rows being in front, and 3 rows in a smaller back cabin.

 I have also flown on the Cathay Dragon short-haul Airbus A321.
 In this plane, there are 24 business class seats, arranged in a 2-2 setting for 6 rows.
 In economy class, there are 148 seats in a 3-3 setting.
-The business class seat is fairly standard for short haul.
+The business class seat is fairly standard for short-haul.
 They are the wide 21-inch recliner seats, with a 42-inch pitch.
-Again you get a set of noise cancelling headphone and a blanket, all wrapped up in plastic.
+Again you get a set of noise-canceling headphones and a blanket, all wrapped up in plastic.
 In front is a small 10-inch monitor with Cathay’s superb Studio KA entertainment system.
-A pull out tray is under the monitor, whith a small pocket to store phones is on the left side.
+A pull-out tray is under the monitor, with a small pocket to store phones is on the left side.

 You can read my full review of these flights below including the food on offer: